dotnet/docs/docs/core/additional-tools/uninstall-tool.md

 * **`--aspnet-runtime`**

-  Lists all the ASP.NET Core runtimes that are installed on your machine.
+  Lists all the ASP.NET Core runtimes that are able to be uninstalled with this tool.

 * **`--hosting-bundle`**

-  Lists all the .NET Core runtime and hosting bundles that are installed on your machine.
+  Lists all the .NET Core runtime and hosting bundles that are able to be uninstalled with this tool.

 * **`--runtime`**

-  Lists all .NET Core runtimes that are installed on your machine.
+  Lists all .NET Core runtimes that are able to be uninstalled with this tool.

 * **`--sdk`**

-  Lists all .NET Core SDKs that are installed on your machine.
+  Lists all .NET Core SDKs that are able to be uninstalled with this tool.

 * **`-v, --verbosity <LEVEL>`**